morgandtrembley/InventorySystem/readme.txt

 The UserWidgets folder contains Widgets that construct the inventory display using the character's inventory, notifications for some actions the player can and can not take.

+InventoryComponent is used by the character to maintain an inventory of UObjects.